screen-genius/screen-genius.github.io/README.md

 * [PowerPoint](#PowerPoint)

 # Overview
-This is a website that will deliver movies or shows to those who have seen everything.
-During COVID-19 our team has concluded this is a common problem amongst most people.
 This website requires basic user input with genre selection buttons.
 It will then use our two APIS;
 <a href="https://developers.themoviedb.org/3/getting-started/introduction">The Movie Database Api</a>,
 This api will pull from 100,000's movies based on one or a combination of multiple genres.
 We have narrowed down our search to the following parameters t set to pull movies with rating of 7 or higher, that has been voted on by more than 100 people, but less than a 1000.
 The reason behind this is we want to find the "hidden gems" of the entertainment industry.
 From this api we get the "TMDB ID"